emqx/emqx-tutorial/faq/faq_en.md

 If client devices connect to EMQ X through TLS, more CPU resource is required for encryption and decryption.
 Our suggested solution is to add a load balancer before EMQ X nodes, the TLS is offload at load balance node, connections between load balancer and backend EMQ X nodes use non-secured TCP connections.

-You can use our online calculation tool [TODO](https://www.emqx.io) to estimize the resource consumption.
+You can use our online calculation tool [TODO](https://www.emqx.io) to estimate the resource consumption.

 ## Q: What's EMQ X authentication and it's use scenario?